 12. What is the meaning of Lamech telling his wives, “I have slain a man to my wounding, and a young man to my hurt”?

 13. What is the meaning of Lamech being avenged “seventy and sevenfold”?

 14. Can there be a symbolic link to Sodom and Gomorrah (twin cities?) to the city named Enoch?

 15. What is the significance of Adam and Eve having a replacement for Abel (Seth)?

 16. What does it mean when Genesis 4:26b says, “then began men to call upon the name of the Lord,” after Seth produced his son Enos(h)?

 If these questions are too many or too difficult to answer (even after a Google search), please ponder them on your own.
 There are some important lessons in this chapter of Genesis.
 I welcome all responses and dialogues.
 Still, let me leave you with this tidbit that I have found helpful:

 All of the names of people have meaning that plays a role in understanding the text. such as, Cain means, “reed, spear, shaft” (something grown straight and tall), while Abel means “vapor, breath, emptiness” (the unseen presence).
 Look up the names of the lineage of Cain.

 UPDATE: I have finished a short book that puts depth of meaning to the words presented in Genesis 4.
 The title is The Cain & Abel Story: An Interpretation.
-It is showing up on major booksellers as a paperback (126 pp, 5×7), but it is also available some places as an e-Book (Glassbook).
+It is showing up on major booksellers as a paperback (126 pp, 5×7).